pshirole/pranavshirole.github.io/_posts/2020-03-22-London-Neighborhoods.md

 About the data:
 - lsoa_code: code for Lower Super Output Area in Greater London.
 - borough: Common name for London borough.
-- major_category: High level categorization of crime
+- major_category: High-level categorization of crime
-- minor_category: Low level categorization of crime within major category.
+- minor_category: Low-level categorization of crime within a major category.
 - value: monthly reported count of categorical crime in given borough
 - year: Year of reported counts, 2008-2016
 - month: Month of reported counts, 1-12